 This field can be set either when creating the symbol (fully specified symbol) or later when it is already placed in eeschema. (generic symbols)

 For generic symbols there are two ways to select the footprint.
 Either via the symbol properties dialog/footprint browser or via cvpcb.

 (cvpcb can be used to set the footprint fields of all used symbols at once.)
 More details about how to assign footprints to symbols see this FAQ entry

-In KiCad nightly there is also the option to select the footprint via the component chooser.
-(This will also be included in KiCad v5)
+In KiCad v5 there is also the option to select the footprint via the component chooser.
+(This is an experimental feature disabled by default.)